Product

 Should you repeat a test if you get a negative result?

-Getting a negative pregnancy test result when you’re trying for a baby can be extremely disappointing.
-It’s natural to feel disheartened, but remember that getting pregnant can take some time, so try not to lose hope if it doesn’t work out from month to month.
-If you have a feeling you might be pregnant and want to test again to be absolutely sure, then that’s completely normal.
-However, as hard as it can be to wait, you’ll likely get a more accurate result if you don’t take another test too soon.
+If you have a feeling you might be pregnant but have had a negative test result and want to test again to be absolutely sure, then that’s completely normal.
+However, as hard as it can be to wait, you’ll likely get a more accurate result if you don’t take another test immediately.

 “If pregnancy is suspected despite a negative test, the test should be repeated in one week,” says Dr. Nazaneen Homaifar.
 You could also speak to your doctor, who might recommend that you have a blood test to determine whether you’re pregnant.
 These are more sensitive to pregnancy than urine tests, as they can detect lower levels of hCG, meaning they’re quicker to provide an accurate result.